 Sell a finished product or product component to another CRRC Licensee that will bring the product to market.

+Prior to applying to become a CRRC Licensee, please familiarize yourself with the requirements in the CRRC-1 Roof Product Rating Program Manual.
 Once Licensee status has been granted, a CRRC Licensee ID number will be provided by the CRRC.
 With the CRRC Licensee ID number, the Licensee can begin the product rating process.
 Visit Rate a Roofing Product for instructions.

 Licensees are also automatically subscribed to general CRRC communications, including the CRRC newsletter, but will have the option to unsubscribe at any time.